OctopusDeploy/OctoProduct/chapter3/index.md

 However, backward and forward compatibility is not trivial to implement.
 In the presentation [Update your Database Schema with Zero Downtime Migrations](https://www.youtube.com/watch?v=3mj6Ni7sRN4) (based on chapter 3 of the book [Migrating to Microservice Databases](https://developers.redhat.com/books/migrating-microservice-databases-relational-monolith-distributed-data)) Edison Yanaga walks through the process of renaming a single column in a database.
 It involves six incremental updates to the database and application code, and all six versions to be deployed sequentially.

-Needless to say, seamless deployments involving databases require planning, many small steps to roll out the changes, and tight coordination between the database and application code.
+Needless to say, seamless deployments involving databases require a great deal of planning, many small steps to roll out the changes, and tight coordination between the database and application code.

 ## Deployment strategies